Introduction to Area 6 Teams & individuals Competitions 2020

 New BRC rules for 2020 allows riders to compete in one or two classes at two different height except for those riders competing in the 70 cm level.

-Summer qualifiers are in June / July with the National Championships at Lincoln.
+Summer SJ qualifiers are in July with the National Championships at Lincoln.

-Combined Training is a separate competition which is normally held in March / April.
+Combined Training is a separate competition which is now held in February.

 This a dressage test & one round of show jumps